pradipmudi/request-proxy-service/README.md

 --
 Now, we can run our example war with two simple commands:

-$ mvn clean package spring-boot:repackage
+- $ mvn clean package spring-boot:repackage

-$ java -jar target/spring-boot-ops.war
+- $ java -jar target/spring-boot-ops.war
-More details regarding how to run a jar file can be found in our article Run JAR Application With Command Line Arguments.

 1.3.
 Inside the War File
 --